Editorial Guidelines

 • The Dr. John T. Macdonald Foundation, on first reference.
 On second reference, the foundation but not the Macdonald Foundation.

-The only colleges or schools that have approved shortened versions for second reference are the Leonard M. Miller School of Medicine; the Rosenstiel School of Marine, Atmospheric, and Earth Science; the Phillip and Patricia Frost School of Music; and the University of Miami Patti and Allan Herbert Business School.
+These colleges or schools that have approved shortened versions for second reference are the Leonard M. Miller School of Medicine; the Rosenstiel School of Marine, Atmospheric, and Earth Science; the Phillip and Patricia Frost School of Music; and the University of Miami Patti and Allan Herbert Business School.
 The correct second references are the Miller School of Medicine or Miller School, Rosenstiel School, Frost School of Music, and Miami Herbert Business School.

 • Rosenstiel School, not RSMAS